-Q: Who is included in the May 2021 ceremony in Darrell K Royal-Texas Memorial Stadium?
+Q: Who is included in the September 17, 2021 Commencement Reunion?

-Q: Are the individual colleges having graduation ceremonies too, or will it just be one big ceremony?
-And will they walk the stage?
+Q: Are the individual colleges having graduation ceremonies too, or will there be just one big ceremony?

 Q: Will everyone need a ticket for Commencement, including Graduates?